Exmark Z Turf Equipment Backyard Life

 When to stop mowing for the season infographic with tips for fall lawn care

-As the weather shifts outside, it will soon be time to stop lawn mowing for the fall.
+As the weather shifts, it’ll soon be time to stop lawn mowing for the fall.
 While there’s not one set date when to stop mowing, there are some rules of thumb and tips to consider.
 Once you can recognize these signs, you’ll know it’s time to park the mower for the season.

 When to Stop Lawn Mowing

-To start, when to stop lawn mowing is rooted in your location and the weather where you live.
+The time for when you should stop lawn mowing is rooted in your location and the weather where you live.
 If you live in warm weather, you can keep mowing throughout the year.
 But for those in the parts of the country where the temps cool, you’ll be parking the mower for at least a few months.

 Fall is a Good Time to Fertilize & Aerate